Barr: Mueller's Hill testimony will be 'public spectacle'

 Democrats have criticized Barr, saying he acts more like the president's personal lawyer than the attorney general.
 Barr enthusiastically embraced Trump's political agenda, cast Mueller's report as a vindication for the president and launched an investigation into the origins of the probe — something Trump has repeatedly said should happen.

-Barr said the investigation is ongoing and and that from what he's seen so far, it is "essential to take a deeper look at how things unfolded."
-He said he has not received a satisfactory answer about why a counterintelligence investigation was opened on the Trump campaign, or whether there would've been a less-drastic measure that could've been taken at the time.
+Barr said the investigation is ongoing and said, from what he's seen so far, it is "essential to take a deeper look at how things unfolded."
+He said he has not received a satisfactory answer about why a counterintelligence investigation was opened on the Trump campaign, or whether there would've been a less drastic measure that could've been taken at the time.

 Mueller's report detailed extensive Russian interference in the 2016 presidential election but he did not find a criminal conspiracy between the Trump campaign and Moscow.
 He did not recommend charging any Trump associates as agents of the Russian government or with campaign finance violations.